darrenl5941/sep10-freedom-project/blog/entry03.md

 #### Advanced Stock Tracking Apps

 I thought of this idea by looking at something that already exists, _stock tracking apps_ and thinking about how they could be improved.
-If they looked at things relating to a company a stock is connected to or the feild the stock is in then more accurate tracking would be able to be done.
+If they looked at things relating to a company a stock is connected to or the field the stock is in then more accurate tracking would be able to be done.

 ---